martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 Writing readable expressions
 ----------------------------

-Version 1.0.5 adds additional procedures in Common Lisp to print expressions using these readable notations.
+Version 1.0.5 adds additional functions in Common Lisp to print expressions using these readable notations.
 That way, you can easily print these notations as well as read them.
-Their interfaces are intentionally similar to the standard Common Lisp procedures, so they should be easy to use.
+Their interfaces are intentionally similar to the standard Common Lisp functions, so they should be easy to use.

-Procedure "write-readable" writes out its first parameter in a readable notation, similar to the standard procedure write.
+Function "write-readable" writes out its first parameter in a readable notation, similar to the standard function write.
 It takes all the optional parameters of write (such as :stream), plus the optional ":notation" parameter for controlling the output notation.
 By default, the output notation is the same as the input notation.
 The ":notation" parameter can be 'basic-curly-infix, 'full-curly-infix, 'neoteric, or 'sweet.
 "Write-readable" will always use at least basic-curly-infix notation.
 Circularity detection is available; use ":circle t" to enable it.
-It also includes similar procedures print1-readable, princ-readable, and print-readable.
+It also includes similar functions print1-readable, princ-readable, and print-readable.
 You can write to strings instead of the current output with write-to-string-readable, prin1-to-string-readable, and princ-to-string-readable.

 The current implementation directly supports circularity detection in cons cells.
 The implementation directly supports the following Common Lisp types: cons, symbol, number, character, pathname, string, and bit-vector.
 Note that the "cons" is fully supported, which means that proper lists, dotted lists, and circular lists are all supported.
 Other types are currently partly supported by calling the underlying "write" implementation; this includes the types array (including vector), hash-table, function, readtable, package, stream, random-state, condition, and restart, as well as those created by defstruct, define-condition, or defclass.
 In most cases this partial support is more than enough, but you should be aware of its limitations.
 First, the contents of partially-supported types will be presented in traditional Lisp notation instead of a more readable notation (though it will still be a valid format).
 Also, if you use circularity detection, the circularity detection in any partially-supported types will be separate and will not synchronize with the detection in fully-supported types.
 There are merely limitations of the current implementation, not of the fundamental concept.
 Patches are welcome!

-Here are some examples, presuming that you use-package(:readable) first and that the current notation is neoteric or sweet:
+Here are some examples, presuming that you have set readtable-case to invert, use-package(:readable), and that the current notation is neoteric or sweet:

     write-readable '(+ 1 2)       ; Writes {1 + 2}
     write-readable '(+ 1 (* 3 4)) ; Writes {1 + {3 * 4}}
-    write-readable '(COS X)       ; Writes COS(X)
+    write-readable '(cos x)       ; Writes cos(x)
-    write-readable '(LOG 10 100)  ; Writes LOG(10 100)
+    write-readable '(log 10 100)  ; Writes log(10 100)
-    write-readable '(COS (* 2 X)) ; Writes COS{2 * X}
+    write-readable '(cos (* 2 x)) ; Writes cos{2 * x}

-The clisp implementation of "write" displays symbols in a really ugly way when the readtable includes letters (as it does when neoteric or sweet-expression reading is active).
+As noted earlier, the clisp implementation of "write" normally displays symbols in a really ugly way when the readtable includes letters (as it does when neoteric or sweet-expression reading is active).
 The "write-readable" and related routines work around this problem as well.

-Syntax for basic writing procedures
+Syntax for basic writing functions
 -----------------------------------

 **write-readable** object &key array base case circle escape gensym length level lines miser-width pprint-dispatch pretty radix readably right-margin stream notation => object